 The People's Republic of Burkina Faso (or Burkina Faso for short) is a landlocked West African country just at the north of Ghana.
 Burkina Faso also borders the Republic of Ivory Coast to the southwest, the Republic of Benin to the southeast, the Republic of Mali to the north and the People's Republic of Togo to the south.

-Burkina Faso has a total land area of about 274,200 squared kilometers and a total population of about 17 million people with the population growth rate around 3.1%.
-About 30% of the total population live in urban areas.
+Burkina Faso has a total land area of about 274,200sq.km and a total population of about 18.5 million people with the population growth rate around 3.1%.
+About 30% of the total population lives in urban areas in major cities and towns such as Ouagadougou the capital.
 Ouagadougou the capital of Burkina Faso contains about 2 million people.
-About 50% of the total population of Burkina Faso are Muslims, about 10% are Christians.
-Burkina Faso is a diverse community with several ethnic groups including the Mossi (about 50% of the total population are Mossi people).
+Burkina Faso is cut by the three principal rivers of the Black, Red, and White Voltas.

-However, despite the abundance of natural resources, Burkina Faso remains one of the poorest countries on earth with about 50-65% of the total population unemployed.
-About 80% of the total population live below poverty line.
+However, despite the abundance of natural resources, Burkina Faso remains one of the poorest countries in the world today with almost all of its population living below poverty line.
+Unemployment rate in Burkina Faso today hovers around 65%.
+About 80% of the total population lives below poverty line.
 In other words, the majority of people in Burkina Faso today live on less than $1.25 a day.

-Lack of Good drinking water and water for domestic purposes is another major problem in Burkina Faso today.
+Lack of Good drinking water and water for domestic purposes remains another major problem in Burkina Faso today.
 Water is very scarce in Burkina Faso due to the recurring droughts and desertification in this part of the world.
 Women and children walk miles upon miles just to fetch water sometimes with heavy loads on their heads.